What is a Block?

 How It Works

-Miners collect pending transactions from the mempool and bundle them into a new block.
-Each block contains a block header with metadata including the previous block's hash (linking the chain together), a timestamp, the mining difficulty target, and a special number called a nonce.
-Miners then compete to find a valid nonce that produces a hash meeting the difficulty requirement—this is where the computational work of Proof of Work happens.
-Once a miner finds a valid solution, they broadcast the new block to the network.
-Other nodes verify the transactions in the block and add it to their copy of the blockchain.
+Miners then compete to find a valid nonce that produces a hash meeting the difficulty target.
+This is where Proof of Work happens.
+The work is brute-force guessing.
+Once a miner finds a valid solution, they broadcast the new block.
+Other nodes verify every transaction inside it and add the block to their copy of the blockchain.